Anomalous Hall effect from nonlinear magnetoelectric coupling: Results and discussion

 Another interesting material is CoF$_2$ which has a N\'{e}el temperature of 39 K~\cite{thomson2014cof2,metzger2024magnon,mashkovich2021terahertz}.
 In Fig.~\ref{fig:stru}(b), we schematically show the crystal and magnetic structures for CoF$_2$.
 Under such a coordinate system, the MPG of CoF$_2$ is $4^\prime/mm^\prime m$ --- being the MPG for the $P4^\prime/mmm^\prime$ magnetic space group~\cite{jauch2004gamma,PhysRevB.109.224312}.
-As shown in Table~\ref{tab:couplings}, unlike Cr$_2$O$_3$, the anomalous Hall conductivities in CoF$_2$ respond to electric field via second order.
+As shown in Table~\ref{tab:coupling1} of the Appendix A, unlike Cr$_2$O$_3$, the anomalous Hall conductivities in CoF$_2$ respond to electric field via second order.
 Specifically, $\sigma_{yx}$ is driven by uni-axial $E_x^2$ or $E_y^2$ response, while $\sigma_{zy}$ and $\sigma_{xz}$ are from bi-axial $E_xE_z$ and $E_yE_z$ responses, respectively.
-Our first-principles calculations illustrated in Figs.~\ref{fig:AHE}(e)-(h), corroborate our aforementioned analysis and further confirm that reversing the magnetic order parameter (in CoF$_2$) reverses the anomalous Hall conductivities.
+Our first-principles calculations illustrated in Fig.~\ref{fig:AHE}(d), Fig.~\ref{fig:AHE}(e), Fig.~S1(b) of the SM, and Fig.~S1(c) of the SM, corroborate our aforementioned analysis and further confirm that reversing the magnetic order parameter (in CoF$_2$) reverses the anomalous Hall conductivities.
 For $E_x=E_z=2\sqrt{2}$~MV/cm and $E_y=E_z=2\sqrt{2}$~MV/cm (i.e., the total amplitude being $4$~MV/cm), $\sigma_{zy}$ and $\sigma_{xz}$ can reach 10~S/cm, whereas an electric field of $E_x=4$~MV/cm or $E_y=4$~MV/cm can yield $\sigma_{yx}$ being larger than 200~S/cm.
-Moreover, the resemblance between Figs.~\ref{fig:AHE}(e) and (f) [respectively, Figs.~\ref{fig:AHE}(g) and (h)] is reflected in the effective magnetic fields associated with $4^\prime/mm^\prime m$ MPG: $B^{x}_\mathrm{eff}=\lambda_{xxz}E_xE_z$ and $B^{y}_\mathrm{eff}=-\lambda_{xxz}E_yE_z$ [respectively, $B^{z}_\mathrm{eff}=\lambda_{zxx}(E_x^2-E_y^2$)] (see Supplementary Table 9).\\
+Moreover, the resemblance between Figs.~\ref{fig:AHE}(d), (e) and Figs.~S1(b),~S1(c) of the SM can be attributed to the effective magnetic fields permitted by the $4^\prime/mm^\prime m$ MPG (see Table~\ref{tab:coupling1}).
+Associated with Fig.~\ref{fig:AHE}(d) and Fig.~S1(b) of the SM, the effective fields are $B^{x,xz}_\mathrm{eff}=\lambda_{xxz,11}E_xE_z$ and $B^{y,yz}_\mathrm{eff}=\lambda_{yyz,11}E_yE_z$ with $\lambda_{xxz,11}=-\lambda_{yyz,11}$.
+As for the other pair of figures, the effective magnetic fields are $B^{z,x}_\mathrm{eff}=\lambda_{zx,2}E_x^2$ and $B^{z,y}_\mathrm{eff}=\lambda_{zy,2}E_y^2$ with $\lambda_{zx,2}=-\lambda_{zy,2}$.\\